Ulcerative Colitis (UC): Symptoms and Treatment

 When to see a doctor?

-• Fever with severe pain in the abdomen.
+• Fever along with severe abdominal pain.

 • Severe diarrhea with rectal bleeding.